 The Profession and Ethic in Large-Scale Combat Operations

 Call for Papers

-We anticipate full chapters to range from 15 to 20 pages (approx. 3,500 – 7,000 words), including endnotes and images.
+We anticipate chapter vignettes to range from approx. 2,500 - 3,500 words, and chapter case studies to range from approx. 3,500 – 7,000 words), including endnotes and images.
 Submissions should follow conventions of American English and Chicago Style Guidelines.